whycody/GoNext/Docs/README.md

 #### Sprint Plan

 - Goal: Create the base architecture of the app and basic interface.

-    - Registration
-    - Logging in
-    - In-App navigation
-    - Initial task creation

 - Date: from 18.03 to 04.04, 2 weeks

 - To do:
-    - US1: Registration/Logging in
+    - US1: Registration
-    - US2: Creating tasks
+    - US2: Logging in
+    - US3

 #### Sprint Analysis